 #7 Immediately stop the discharge test when battery terminal voltage hits 10.499V

 #8 Note the hours and minutes of run time on the stop watch and figure your percentage of 20 hours that it ran.
 This is your batteries Ah capacity or state of health as a percentage.
 For example if a 100Ah battery ran for 16 hours it is at 80% of its original rated capacity.
-Flooded lead acid batteries are considered “end of life” when they can no longer deliver 80% or more of their rating.
+Flooded lead acid batteries are considered, by industry standards, “end of life” when they can no longer deliver 80% or more of their rated Ah capcity.

 “But isn’t 10.5V bad for my batteries?”